ray-project/ray/doc/source/cluster/running-applications/job-submission/ray-client.rst

 When to use Ray Client
 ----------------------

-Ray Client can be used when you want to connect an interactive Python shell to a **remote** cluster.
+Ray Client is only recommended for settings where the Python Shell must be separated from the **remote** cluster.
+For example, if you have a Jupyter Notebook deployment that is on a different cluster than your Ray deployment, then you should consider using Ray client.

 * Use ``ray.init("ray://<head_node_host>:10001")`` (Ray Client) if you've set up a remote cluster at ``<head_node_host>`` and you want to do interactive work.
 This will connect your shell to the cluster.
 See the section on :ref:`using Ray Client<how-do-you-use-the-ray-client>` for more details on setting up your cluster.
 * Use ``ray.init()`` (non-client connection, no address specified) if you're developing locally and want to connect to an existing cluster (i.e. ``ray start --head`` has already been run), or automatically create a local cluster and attach directly to it.
 This can also be used for :ref:`Ray Job <jobs-overview>` submission.

-Ray Client is useful for developing interactively in a local Python shell.
-However, it requires a stable connection to the remote cluster and will terminate the workload if the connection is lost for :ref:`more than 30 seconds <client-disconnections>`.
+Ray Client requires a stable connection to the remote cluster and will terminate the workload if the connection is lost for :ref:`more than 30 seconds <client-disconnections>`.
 If you have a long running workload that you want to run on your cluster, we recommend using :ref:`Ray Jobs <jobs-overview>` instead.

 Client arguments
 ----------------